 - The presence of inflight chefs generally indicates that an airline is investing in its soft product

 - You can expect that more effort will be put into presentation (plating, garnishing, etc.) when there’s an inflight chef

 - On some level it’s marketing, as airlines that offer this market it heavily

 I recently flew Austrian’s Boeing 777 business class from Chicago to Vienna.
 While it was a great experience, the absence of the inflight chef was noticeable.
 In the past there would be a trolley with appetizers and desserts, where everything would be plated at your seat.
 That was no longer the case.

 Similarly, while Austrian has an excellent inflight coffee menu, it was significantly cut back compared to pre-pandemic.

 With Austrian now bringing back inflight chefs, I imagine service will be fully restored, which is awesome.
 With Austrian also expected to get some Boeing 787s in the coming years with new business class seats, this will be a fantastic way to cross the Atlantic.

-Austrian Airlines is expected to bring back its flying chef concept as of the summer of 2023, as the airline is currently hiring for this position.
-It reflects an overall investment in the soft product, and presumably means Austrian will bring back its full trolley service and coffee menu.
+Austrian Airlines is expected to bring back its flying chef concept as of the summer of 2023.
+Chefs will start to return as of April 2023, and then a few months after that we should see a refreshed meal service.
+It reflects an overall investment in the soft product, and means Austrian will bring back its full trolley service and coffee menu.